 Ma Khin Cafe is Steve Anderson’s second restaurant in Valencia.
-He opened Seu Xerea, which was considered the first fusion restaurant in Valencia in 1996 (no, we haven’t been there yet, so it’s not included in this list).
+He opened Seu Xerea, which was considered the first fusion restaurant in Valencia in 1996 (Seu Xerea closed permanently at the end of 2017).

 We like Ma Khin Cafe for it’s fresh ingredients and bold flavors.
 It’s one of the few places that we reliably find veggies incorporated into the meal.
 Another bonus – they are open all day.
 Hungry at 5pm?
 They have an Afternoon Tea and an All Day Menu available between 5 – 8pm.
 There is an a la carte menu, along with two different tasting menus: Ma Khin Taster for €25 euros and Ma Khin Classics for €32.
 On our last visit we tried the Ma Khin Taster, which includes 6 dishes plus dessert.
 Some highlights:

 The Ma Khin chicken croquetas had just a touch of coconut added.
 Totally unexpected in a Spanish croqueta, but a really nice complement to the chicken.
 Hows that for fusion?

 The Burmese shrimp and cabbage salad was a mélange of flavors with prawns, toasted garlic, nuts, ginger, and grapefruit tossed into crisp shredded cabbage.